GNOME/gjs/README.MSVC.md

 'TempAllocPolicy : public AllocPolicyBase' (ca. lines 112 and 178),
 for the member method definitions of onOutOfMemory() and reportAllocOverflow()

+-Update $(includedir)/mozjs-78/js/BigInt.h (after the build):

+Remove the 'JS_PUBLIC_API' macro from the definition of 'template <typename NumericT>
+extern BigInt* NumberToBigInt(JSContext* cx, NumericT val)' (ca lines 72-73), as it should not be there.

 ======================
 To carry out the build
 ======================